A Massively Parallel Interior-Point Method for Arrowhead Linear Programs with Local Linking Structure: Interior-point methods for linear programming

 In primal-dual infeasible \IPMs, perturbed \KKT conditions are solved by Newton's method, namely \cref{eq:kkt_complementarity} is perturbed by $\centralityFactor > 0$:

-The so-called centrality factor $\centralityFactor$ is successively decreased, which guides the \IPM along the so-called \textit{central path} defined by the values of $\centralityFactor$ (close) to the optimal solution until sufficient convergence has been reached.
-In doing so, the \IPM maintains its iterates $\primalvector, \dualsLowerBounds$ strictly within the positive orthant (a fact used later in the computations).
+The so-called centrality factor $\centralityFactor$ is successively decreased, which guides the \IPM along the \textit{central path} defined by the values of $\centralityFactor$ close to the optimal solution until sufficient convergence has been reached.
+In doing so, the \IPM maintains its iterates $\primalvector, \dualsLowerBounds$ strictly within the positive orthant.